State Electricity Commission of Victoria: Background

-History
+Vertically integrated utility (1918–1994)

 Formation

 Following an overseas tour in 1911, Herbert Reah Harper, engineer with the Melbourne City Council Electricity Supply Department, recognised the potential for Victorian brown coal, after seeing Germany's use, and recommended the establishment of a public utility on the lines of the Ontario Hydro Electricity.
 He was subsequently appointed to the Victorian Government Brown Coal Advisory Committee (chaired by Department of Mines director Hyman Herman), which reported in September 1917.
 It recommended the establishment of an Electricity Commission to develop the brown coal reserves, construct a power station and transmission lines.
 In December 1918, Parliament passed a bill to establish a Commission with both regulatory and investigative powers, including taking over the enforcement of the existing Electric Light and Power Act, which regulated all electricity generators and distributors.

 The Victorian Electricity Commissioners were created in 1919 under the Electricity Commissioners Act 1918 and took over administration of the Electric Light and Power Act from the Public Works Department.

 The Electricity Commissioners became the State Electricity Commission of Victoria (SECV) on 10 January 1921 under the State Electricity Commission Act 1920.
 Sir John Monash was both chairman and general manager and Harper was the first chief engineer, retiring in 1936.

 Capital works

 The first capital works to be carried out by the SECV was the development of the 50 MW Yallourn Power Station, briquette factory, and open-cut brown coal mine in the Latrobe Valley.
 The SECV was allocated $2.86 million for the Yallourn works, which had been recommended in 1917.
-Transmission of electricity to Melbourne began in 1924, a distance of 160 km using a 132kV line.
-The SECV moved to 220kV transmission in 1956 and 500kV in 1970.
+Transmission of electricity to Melbourne began in 1924, a distance of 160 km using a 132 kV line.
+The SECV moved to 220 kV transmission in 1956 and 500 kV in 1970.
 The SECV built Newport 'B' Power Station in 1923 to supply electricity to Melbourne until the Yallourn power station entered service.
 Newport 'B' was fuelled by imported black coal and Yallourn briquettes.

 Work on hydroelectric power commenced in 1922 on the Rubicon Hydroelectric Scheme to the north-east of Melbourne.
 For the first ten years of its operation it supplied on average 16.9% of electricity generated by the SECV.
 The Kiewa Hydroelectric Scheme was approved in 1937, but World War II delayed its progress.